xelis-project/xelis-blockchain/README.md

 - Create a functional wallet (WIP)
 - Include extra fees when sending coins to a not-yet registered address
-- Web Socket for new mining jobs: miner get notified only when the block change.
-- Better CLI daemon
 - CLI Wallet
-- CLI Miner
 - Support of Smart Contracts (xelis-vm)
 - Privacy (through Homomorphic Encryption)